FODOR'S GO LIST 2015

 The top 25 places we think should be on every traveler's radar this year.More

-In general you can find the widest choice of lodgings in Palm Springs, ranging from tiny B&Bs and chain motels to business and resort hotels.
-All-inclusive resorts dominate in down-valley communities, such as Palm Desert.
+In general you can find the widest choice of lodgings in Palm Springs, from tiny bed-and-breakfasts and chain motels to business and resort hotels.
+Massive resort properties predominate in down-valley communities, such as Palm Desert and Rancho Mirage.
 You can stay in the desert for as little as $80 or spend more than $1,000 a night.
-Rates vary widely by season and expected occupancy; a $200 room
+Rates vary widely by season and expected occupancy—a $200 room